zotonic/zotonic/doc/dev/codestyle.rst

 .. note::
-   As these conventions were established only after a large part of the codebase has been written, the code style described here is not yet in effect in all parts of the Zotonic code base.
+   As these conventions were established only after a large part of the code base has been written, the code style described here is not yet in effect in all parts of the Zotonic code base.
 We're trying to gradually adapt to it, however.